top of page

 Creating on Their Own Terms

-Similarly, SFL genre pedagogy supports students in learning some of the traditional text types that students encounter at school (e.g., reports, arguments, fictional narratives, explanations).
-Like the British breads and pastries, these are cultural ways of engaging with language and texts (which often have a monolingual, monocultural orientation).
+SFL genre pedagogy supports students in learning the traditional text types they encounter in school (e.g., reports, arguments, fictional narratives, explanations).
+Just like when baking breads and desserts, these are cultural ways of engaging with language and texts.
+Typically, though, texts that students encounter in school have a monolingual, monocultural orientation.

-However, SFL genre pedagogy is not simply aimed at students reproducing school-based forms.
-You don’t win the British Bake Off if you just create the basic recipe.
+SFL genre pedagogy is not simply aimed at students reproducing school-based forms of writing.
 The aim is for students to learn the basics of the “recipe” so that they can make creative choices with their own writing, bringing themselves fully to the task of composing.
 This is where the teacher plays an important role in elevating students’ multilingualism and multiculturalism in the process of writing.

 bottom of page